 Shrews eat insects and occasionally larger invertebrates such as worms, slugs and snaila.
 In turn, Tawny Owls and Barn Owls keep their numbers in check.

-Because shrews need to feed every two or three hours, they do not hibernate; even in winter you will often hear them foraging for food among dead leaves.
-These little mammals consume about 80% of the bodyweight daily - mainly insects but also worms, slugs and snails.
+Because Shrews need to feed every two or three hours, they do not hibernate; even in winter you will often hear them foraging for food among dead leaves.
+These little mammals consume about 80% of their bodyweight daily - mainly insects but also worms, slugs and snails.

 Shrews are found throughout mainland Britain and Ireland, including some inshore islands.
 The Common Shrew, found throughout most of Northern Europe, is one of our most abundant mammals.

 This page includes pictures kindly contributed by the Countryside Council foir Wales and by Tom Pearman.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...